-58) a) During a season each team will be permitted to use four drivers (in addition to any third driver taking part in either of the free practice sessions on the first day of practice).
+58) a) During a season each team will be permitted to use four drivers.
 Changes may be made at any time before the start of the qualifying practice session provided any change proposed after 16.00 on the day of scrutineering receives the consent of the stewards.